BeyondQuality/beyondquality/research/public_speaking.md

 @RikardEdgren001: I memorize the first sentences, because if it is a good start, all will go well.
 I try to start with an ice breaker, quite often it is something that happened on the way to the conference (for instance when I could show my green and white socks I had to wear in Dublin when the luggage was lost).
 If the presentation goes really, really well, I remember almost nothing of what I actually said.

+@KariKakkonen: Memorize the main point in each slide, make the point, don't read all the slide content, or verbalize it differently.

 ### 6. Practice timing & pacing